kelnishi/PopUI/README.md

-# PopToggle
+# popui

 ## Overview
-PopToggle is an Electron application that enables an MCP-enabled host to create a user interface to be used as a data source.
+popui is an Electron application that enables an MCP-enabled host to create a user interface to be used as a data source.

 ## Features
 - Managed MCP server on port 3002